Arbitrarily Configurable Wavefunctions via Imaginary Gauge Phase Imprint in Non-Hermitian Lattices

-\subsection{D. Effects of on-site quasiperiodic potential on skin critical phase}
+\subsection{E. Effects of on-site quasiperiodic potential on the 1D skin critical phase}

-In this section we further investigate the influence of on-site quasiperiodic potential on skin critical phase (SCP) and discover that SCP is robust against weak disorder.
-After introducing the quasiperiodic potential into the original model, the Hamiltonian is given by
+In this section, we study the effects of an on-site quasiperiodic potential on the 1D skin critical phase (SCP) and show its robustness against the quasiperiodic potential.
+By introducing the on-site quasiperiodic potential, the 1D Hamiltonian is rewritten as

-where $g_n = ln(|W \cos(2 \pi \beta n+\varphi)+h \cos( \pi n)|)$ and $V$ is the strength of quasiperiodic potential.
+where $g_n = \ln(|W \cos(2 \pi \beta n+\varphi)+h \cos( \pi n)|)$ and $V$ is the strength of quasiperiodic potential.
 When the quasiperiodic potential is sufficiently strong, the system undergoes an Anderson localization transition.
-For the quasiperiodic model with nonreciprocal hopping, the inverse localization length is given by
+For the quasiperiodic model with nonreciprocal hopping, we can derive that the inverse localization length is given by

 where $\bar{g}$ is the mean value of $g_n$ in the large $L$ limit.
 At the localization transition point, the localization length $\Lambda$ diverges, i.e., $\Lambda^{-1}=0$.
-This condition yields the critical point
+This condition yields the critical point at

+This gives rise to the exact boundary for the localization transition between the SCP and localized phase in the presence of quasiperiodic potential and nonreciprocal hopping.